COVID-19 pandemic in the Czech Republic: Public Response

+There were public protests concerning both lockdown restrictions and the choice to be vaccinated.
+Czech Pubs reopened without authorization in early January 2021, serving customers despite the threat of a fine of 20,000 Czech Koruna (~$932 US Dollars in 2021).
+Thousands were reported to have taken to the streets of Prague in November 2021 in protest.
+In January 2022, a similarly sized protest in Wenceslas Square protested against harsher restrictions on unvaccinated citizens.

 There was an ongoing discussion about vaccinations and its efficiency in the Czech public space.
-A 2022 study published in the Scientific Reports has shown the registered numbers of deaths in the Czech Republis is approx. “3.5 times lower than it would be expected without vaccination”.
+A 2022 study published in the Scientific Reports has shown the registered numbers of deaths in the Czech Republic is approximately “3.5 times lower than it would be expected without vaccination”.
 Authors of the study thus concluded that “vaccination is more effective in saving lives than suggested by simplistic comparisons”.

-Background

-On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

-The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.

 Timeline January–July 2020

 28 January

 As of 28 January 2020, suspected cases were tested with negative results.